 When it comes to replacement parts for an air compressor, it is always best to purchase from a reputable seller.
 With all the time and money at stake on matters concerning your compressed-air system, you should turn to a trusted provider with a lengthy track record of quality parts, machines and service.
-As far as air compressors are concerned, no provider surpasses Quincy Compressor.
+As far as air compressors are concerned, no provider surpasses ELGi Compressor.

-As the authorized Quincy Air compressor distributor in Michigan, our experts will help you design, troubleshoot and maintain your compressed air systems for maximum productivity, efficiency and longevity.
+As the authorized ELGi Air compressor distributor in Michigan, our experts will help you design, troubleshoot and maintain your compressed air systems for maximum productivity, efficiency and longevity.
 We only recommend and sell the best air compressors, dryers, vacuum pumps and accessories.